 Because less driving means cleaner air, it’s a public health and environmental justice solution.

-That’s why TransForm has made this a priority since our founding.
+That’s why TransForm has made affordable housing near transit a priority since our founding.

 - We championed the creation of the Affordable Housing and Sustainable Communities program, which provides grants from cap-and-trade revenue to support the development of strategically located affordable housing and supportive transportation infrastructure.